-The Trustee has examined how rights, including voting rights, attached to investments should be exercised.
+The Trustee has examined how rights, including voting rights, attached to investments should be exercised, to the extent that this is relevant to the Plan's investments.
 The Trustee recognises its responsibilities as shareholders being the owners of capital, and believes that good corporate governance enhances shareholder value in the long term.

 The Trustee cannot usually directly influence the investment managers' policies on the exercise of investment rights or engagement where assets are held in pooled funds; this is due to the nature of these investments.
-The Trustee understands that engagement and investment rights will be exercised by the investment managers in line with the investment managers' general policies on corporate governance, which reflect the recommendations of the UK Stewardship Code, and which are provided to the Trustee from time to time, taking into account the financial interests of the beneficiaries.
+The Trustee understands that engagement and investment rights will be exercised by the investment managers in line with the investment managers' general policies on corporate governance, which reflect the recommendations of the UK Stewardship Code, and which are provided to the Trustee Page 5 of 11 from time to time, taking into account the financial interests of the beneficiaries.